Only $99.00 away from free shipping!

 Your intestines carefully regulate their borders, also known as the gut barrier.
 Your gut barrier traps bacteria, viruses, toxins, and other harmful substances inside so they can be safely expelled.
 At the same time, it allows nutrients and other beneficial compounds out into your bloodstream for distribution.

-And when everything is working the right way, zonulin tells those tight junctions to release nutrients, antioxidants, and other healthy compounds – and also signals them to seal up to keep pathogens inside.
+When everything is working the right way, zonulin tells those tight junctions to release nutrients, antioxidants, and other healthy compounds – and also signals them to seal up to keep bad guys (pathogens and toxins) inside.

-But when gluten enters the scene, it activates zonulin, increasing the space between those tight junctions…
+But when gluten enters the scene, it has been shown to activate zonulin, increasing the space between those tight junctions…

 Just a Few Crumbs Can Trigger Symptoms

-Because it takes less than 100 mg of gluten – about the size of a few crumbs – to set off your symptoms again.
+It takes less than 100 mg of gluten – about the size of a few bread crumbs – to set off your symptoms again.

 And, unfortunately, it’s nearly impossible to avoid gluten completely…

-- At least 32% of foods labeled as “gluten-free” contain gluten
+- According to one study, at least 32% of foods labeled as “gluten-free” contain gluten

 - Shared pots, pans, and cooking utensils can transfer gluten to otherwise gluten-free foods